 v_initial is the initial speed of the vehicle – let’s use current US highways speeds of 65 mph = 104.61 km/hr = 29.06 m/s

 f is the friction coefficient.
 A reasonable coefficient is 0.7, although this depends on weather and road surface conditions

 G is the road gradient (the slope of the road) – we can use a flat road with 0 gradient

-With reaction time not relevant (let’s imagine the truck’s AI system detect and responds so quickly as to have no effective reaction time, unlike a human driver), we can calculate the pure stopping distance.
+With reaction time not relevant (let’s imagine the truck’s Artificial Intelligence system detects and responds so quickly as to have no reaction time, unlike a human driver), we can calculate the pure stopping distance.
 First we need to re-arrange the formula to be in terms of the braking distance:

 Then we can substitute in real values:

 d_braking = (v_initial2 – v_end2) / (2 × g × f)

 d_braking = (29.062 – 02) / (2 × 9.81 × 0.7)

 Math Scenario 2: Escape Across the Border